bcgov/design-research-guide/docs/conduct-research.md

 With [informed consent](https://bcgov.github.io/user-research-guide/planning-research/consent.html), you may audio record the session.
 Use your government issued phone or another approved device.

 ### Laptops
-The [moderator](https://bcgov.github.io/user-research-guide/build-the-case.html#researcher-roles-and-responsibilities) should not have a laptop in front of them for notes.
+For in person sessions, the [moderator](https://bcgov.github.io/user-research-guide/build-the-case.html#researcher-roles-and-responsibilities) should not have a laptop in front of them for notes.
 This can create a barrier between yourself and the participant.
 Have notes printed off and make any personal notes with pen and paper.

 The [notetaker](https://bcgov.github.io/user-research-guide/build-the-case.html#researcher-roles-and-responsibilities) should use their laptop to take notes verbatim.
 This saves time during analysis and avoids assumptions and biases later on if you need to fill in gaps of information or speculate what the participants were saying.